ZauteKm/MusicPlayer/README.md

 <details><summary>How to Use..!</summary>
 <p>
 <br>
-- Enable the worker after deploy the project to Heroku
+- Enable the worker after deploy the project to Heroku.

-- Bot will starts radio automatically in given `CHAT` with given `STREAM_URL` after deploy.(24*7 Music even if heroku restarts, radio stream restarts automatically.)
+- Bot will starts radio automatically in given `CHAT` with given `STREAM_URL` after deploy.(24*7 Music even if heroku restarts, radio stream restarts automatically).

 - To play a song use /play as a reply to audio file or a youtube link.

 - Use /play <song name> to play song from youtube and /dplay <song name> to play from Deezer.

 - Use /help to know about other commands.
 </a>
 </p>